MihlaliNonyukela/MihlaliNonyukela/README.md

 ### Hi there, I'm **Mihlali**! 👋

-I am a honours certified computer scientist passionate about Python & Data Sceience to build efficient and scalable solutions. . 🚀
+I am a  Computer scientist passionate about Python & Data Sceience to build efficient and scalable solutions. . 🚀

 ### 🛠️ Tech Stack & Skills